esperantotech/onnxruntime-samples/README.md

 ```

 ### Start dockerized environment
-Assuming you have a `sw-platform` installation in your `$HOME`:
+First thing that we have to do is start a docker container with the following command.
+That will allow us to obtain ownership of a single ET-SoC-1 device (for the examples collected in this repository, a single device will suffice) and start a bash console.
+We disable the runtime server as the examples will create their own runtime instance.
 ```
-./sw-platform/dock.py --image=convoke/ubuntu-22.04-et-sw-develop-stack prompt
+et_docker --no-runtime-server --develop --num-devices=1 prompt --network=host
 ```

 ## Installing dependencies
-Before installing datasets we must ensure `artifacts_mgr_client` (and other python packages) is installed.
+Before installing datasets we must ensure `artifacts_mgr_client` (and other python packages) are installed.
 We also need to install some system-level dependencies required for C++ samples.

 ```